In this eToroX exchange review for 2021, we’ll take a look at the trading platform, fees, supported cryptocurrencies

 I personally had an issue when depositing my BTC into eToroX.
 After a few days of my funds not appearing I had to contact support for help.
 So with no live chat, I contacted customer support via email (through their site) which provided me with a 7 day response time.
 Unfortunately, this was over the Christmas period and I didn’t receive a response within the 7 day period.

 I did however get a quicker response from eToro via Twitter.
 Although eToro will respond quicker via Twitter, they are limited in what they can do and will refer you to their online customer support.
 However, they did manage to escalate my query because it had taken over two weeks for a response.

 Not having your issues resolved in a reasonable timeframe can quickly lose the support and trust of a customer, however small that query may be.
 This is something eToro will need to resolve if they want to become a major player in this market.

 Is eToroX Safe?

 The eToroX exchange offers a trusted and secure crypto trading platform.
-They are licensed and regulated by the Gibraltar Financial Services Commission under the Investments and Financial Fiduciary Services Act (licence number FSC1333B).
+They are licensed and regulated by the Gibraltar Financial Services Commission under the Investments and Financial Fiduciary Services Act (license number FSC1333B).

 eToroX vs Coinbase